Join us at Future Branches 2024 in Austin, TX →. Use discount code for 25% off registration: FBA25SP.

 1 - Is the branch large and flexible enough to provide enough room for essential services to remain available?

-2 - If construction needs to take place during nights and weekends (to not impact member service), will that result in increased costs?
+2 - If construction needs to take place during nights and weekends (to not impact customer service), will that result in increased costs?

 Staying open during a branch remodel often requires some (if not most) of the construction to happen during off-hours—evenings and weekends.
 Some subcontractors may charge extra to work overnight or on weekends, so make sure to inform them if that is your plan when you request bids for their work.